 - A €450m Strategic Banking Corporation of Ireland (SBCI) Working Capital Scheme for eligible businesses impacted by COVID-19.
 Loans from €25,000 up to €1.5m will be available to eligible businesses at reduced rates, with up to the first €500,000 unsecured.
 Applications can be made through the SBCI website.

 - A €200m Package for Enterprise Supports including a Rescue and Restructuring Scheme available through Enterprise Ireland for vulnerable but viable firms that need to restructure or transform their business.

 - The Credit Guarantee Scheme will be available to COVID-19 impacted firms through the Pillar Banks.
-Loans of up to €1m will be available at terms of up to 7 years.
+Loans of up to €1m will be available at terms of up to 5 and a half years.

-- A three month commercial rates waiver for impacted businesses.
+- A six month commercial rates waiver for impacted businesses.

 Government Supports for Hospitality Clients

 - Business Adaptation Grant: The Government announced €26m in funding to be administered by Fáilte Ireland for tourism and hospitality businesses to contribute towards the costs of implementing Fáilte Ireland’s Guidelines for Re-opening.
 Costs such as those incurred in physically adapting premises to allow them to operate in the pandemic and expenditure on consumables, particularly the sanitisation of equipment and safety gear, are considered qualifying expenditure.
 Applications are open until 8 October 2020.
 Visit https://www.failteireland.ie/covid-19- adaptation-fund.aspx